rjkmrdesai/vanityscan/README.md

 ## License

 This prototype is shared as a design and code reference.
-The Saiko name, wordmark, and brand identity are not licensed for reuse.
+The Vanity Scan name, wordmark, and brand identity are not licensed for reuse.
 Code patterns, layouts, and design system tokens are free to learn from and adapt.

 ---

 ## Credits

-- Brand direction: Saiko team
+- Brand direction: Vanity Scan team
 - Type: Fraunces (Undercase Type), Inter (Rasmus Andersson), JetBrains Mono (JetBrains)
 - Sample products are real but pricing is illustrative and was accurate at time of prototype build
 - Retailer logos are simplified monogram representations — not official brand assets